surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/acd887b4aec5663dca6969ad0004c73f4b351dc3/images/undo_sql.png)

 **3.**  Click on **Run** button to run the SQL command written.

-**4.On running the sql command, it displays the data retrieved below the query area as shown in the image.
+On running the sql command, it displays the data retrieved below the query area as shown in the image.

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.